The Himba Tribe – the Red People of the Desert

 Who are the Himba?

-The Secret of the Red Clay
+The secret of the red clay

-Himba Women – Keepers of Tradition
+Himba women – keepers of tradition

 They are the heart of the tribe.
-They keep the fire, tell the stories, and preserve the knowledge of ancestors and the land.
+They keep the fire, tell the stories, preserve the knowledge of ancestors and the land.

 How do the Himba live today?

-How to Visit the Himba Tribe Respectfully
+How to visit the Himba tribe with respect

 Ask before taking photos – For the Himba, photography is a serious act.
 Sometimes in exchange for a symbolic gift or with explicit consent.

-Give something practical – Food, soap, clothes – instead of money.
+Gift something practical – Food, soap, clothes – instead of money.

 Author: Martin Bonov